-The Board has adopted the Code of Conduct set out in Schedule 2 of the Corporate Governance Plan to provide a framework for decisions and actions in relation to ethical conduct in employment.
+The Company's values are set out in its Code of Conduct (set out in Schedule 2 of the Corporate Governance Plan) to provide a framework for decisions and actions in relation to ethical conduct in employment.
 It underpins the Company's commitment to integrity and fair dealing in its business affairs and to a duty of care to all employees, clients and stakeholders.